shaktimaan00/Task_Manager_MERN/README.md

 ## Installation and Setup

+1. Go to root directory

-1. Install all the dependencies
+2. Install all the dependencies

    `npm run install-all`

-2. Start the application
+3. Start the application

    `npm run dev`